HDF-NI/hdf5.node/readme.md

 console.dir(groupTarget.Information);
 ```

-Currently testing with node v0.13.0-pre and V8 3.26.33
+Currently testing with node v0.13.0-pre and V8 3.28.73

 A legacy development for node v0.10.31 and V8 3.14.5.9 resides in ./legacy/node-v0.10.31.
-This probably will work for a number of v0.10.x's.
-Go into the ./legacy/node-v0.10.31 folder and with npm, node-gyp and node pointing to compatible version, compile the same as below.
-Then go back two folders and test using the same javascript code.
-Make sure your NODE_PATH has your obj.target.
+Further development of legacy is suspended since nodejs v0.12.0 has been released.
 For example:

 ```bash